bae4969/UpbitDealer/README.md

 		1. This DOES NOT solve everything.
 Eventually, the price goes up and then gain profit.

+		2. Above all, DO NOT trust this program.
+IF YOU LOSE MONEY, IT'S 'YOUR FAULT' TO USE IT.

-		2. I tring to do not make erros and test several times, but don't trust it entirely as there may be errors.
+		3. I tring to do not make erros and test several times, but don't trust it entirely as there may be errors.
 So, DO NOT perform strange manipulations, which increases the possibility of errors.
 That is a useless act and only your damage will occur.

-		3. Characteristic of upbit api is it returns accurate results, but the number of requests per second is very low.
+		4. Characteristic of upbit api is it returns accurate results, but the number of requests per second is very low.
 Api limit are based on ip address and account.
 So DO NOT open 'trader' and many 'chart' at the same time.

-		4. Upbit api always need access ip address and your ip address sometimes change.
+		5. Upbit api always need access ip address and your ip address sometimes change.
 That means, if you can not login one day, check your current ip address and change the access ip address in upbit homepage.

-		5. Upbit has a large fluctuation range in the short term.
-So, the short-term yield is high.
-The reason seems that upbit has many beginners.
+Also, the key has an end period and you should be checked

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////